liam-finn/Tributech-submission/README.md

     helm package /helm-chart -u
     helm install tributech-assignment "$path_to_chart_file" --namespace tributech -f values.yaml --create-namespace
     ```

+# Future work
+Given the time constraint I had given my illness, here are a list of topics I would have worked on next
+1. Add more template files to the umbrella chart for secrets and configmap resources.
+Some values in the values yaml I think could be moved to secrets generated when installing the chart
+2. Set up a proper automated workflow for the building docker image, packaging chart, installing chart and testing deployed resources
+3. Better configure the container health checks to ensure there is no conflicts between the services on startup if another is not ready
+4. Add simple monitoring stack
+5. Remove all non-applicable values from the charts default values, such as the docker image repository

 # Screenshots of running system
 ## Pods